 Assume we have a properly operating supply chain, which we need to expand by adding new customers with demand that must be fulfilled.

 That's it.
 We do not need to set up anything else.
 The experiment will consider all the objects and their connections.

 If one (or more) of the old sites is too far or is hard to reach, it may be completely substituted by the new one(s).

-Note: Such sites will not be visible on the map in the results of the experiment, but they will not be excluded from the supply chain if you choose to convert the result to a new scenario.
+Note: Such sites will not be visible on the map in the results of the experiment, but they will be present in the supply chain data if you choose to convert the result to a new scenario.